albert-santos01/SSL-TIE_TFG/thesis_progress_log.md

 ### 04/03/2025
 Quizas una solución es acabar con los TB pk no sirven de nada y acceden a la memoria

+### 06/03/2025
+Okay so the past days it has been very difficult to go on with the thesis due to the necessity of Networking at MWC therefore little progress have been done.
+- A new main called `main_efficient.py` has been created and this one has nothing to do with the original code it directly computes the matchmap and nothing with the TB
+- Three new jobs were submitted yesterday and we have the following conclusions:

+    `111384` -> ``normald-r_ord_loss`` has ``16 workers``  and batch size `32`
+            DIED at epoch 9 DataLoader starting again and system memory exploded to 11.57 (maybe GB) T-epoch.
+1025 secs

+    `111409` -> `n_w_4` has 4 workers batch size of 32
+            Still running
+            Somehow at almost 14 hours (48th epoch) the system memory fell drastically and curiosly it started reading from disk ¿?
+            T-epoch 1110 secs aprox 18mins expected finishing time: 2 days and 6 hours
+            The GPU memory used in this case is 9% we could double the batch size

+    `111413` -> `mem_eff` 16 workers and batch size of 32
+            DIED at epoch 3
+            it had a sudden spike of in system memory

+    `120216`-> `n4_b64_mem` 4 workers and batch size of 64
+            it has mem_eff true

+    `120214` -> `again_mem_eff` n16 b 32